ozakary/mace_hyperparams/README.md

 ---

-This repository contains the methodology and tools for optimizing a MACE (Equivariant Message Passing Neural Network) architecture for Xenon-water systems.
+This repository contains the methodology and tools for optimizing the hyperparameters of a MACE (Equivariant Message Passing Neural Network) architecture for Xenon-water systems.

 ## Table of Contents
 1. [Overview](#overview)